We are pleased to announce that our office is now located at:

 In 2001, NFP received approval from the IRS to become a supporting organization of PSNA.

 In 2009, under the direction of CEO Betsy M. Snook, a critical decision was made to rejuvenate a stagnate NFP.
 A part-time consultant was hired to put the necessary infrastructure in place to bring NFP back to life and begin to raise dollars to support PSNA’s urgent mission.
-The same year, NFP received their first planned gift.
-It was from Marilyn and Charles Harris of Hatboro.
+That same year, NFP received their first planned gift.